volantvm/volant/docs/5_architecture/4_networking.md

 - Code: internal/setup/setup.go
   - Creates bridge vbr0, assigns host CIDR, brings it up
   - Enables IP forwarding and sets NAT masquerade for the subnet
+  - Writes systemd units for both volantd and driftd
+  - Configures driftd to run alongside volantd for L4 load balancing

 ## Decision Logic (when to create taps, allocate IPs)